elevaunt/gatsby-starter-decap-cms/src/pages/site-pages/home-page-mental-programmers.md

         size: md
         icon:
           color: secondary
-      body: |-
-        **Click The Button** Below And Give Us Your Best Email Address\
-        To Get Your Free Copy!
+      body: Join our next webinar to learn how mental programming can change your life.
+Click the button below and give us your best email to send the notification.
       fontSize: md
   - buttons: []
     heading:
       color: default
       font: heading
       size: xl4
-      text: You're ready to Make Progress.
-We can help
+      text: You're ready to Master Your Mind
     mainImage:
       position: top
       radius: none